anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Intro

-Just as in the real world, we pay attention to bright images, so in the virtual world, our perception inevitably reacts to a beautiful picture.
-The more attractive the shop window, the more likely we will go into the store itself; how the more interesting the visual range of a particular site, whether it is an online store or a thematic blog, the higher its traffic.
-However, the search and integration of engaging pictures is only part of the task facing the author, who forms the visual range of the page.
+In real life, we pay attention to colorful images, and in the virtual world, our perception inevitably reacts to a beautiful picture.
+The more attractive the shop window, the more likely we will go into the store itself; how the more interesting the visual content of the site, whether it is an online store or a thematic blog, the higher its traffic.
+However, the search and integration of engaging pictures is only part of the task facing the author, who forms the visual approach of the page.
 The next, and no less important step is editing photos and images.
-Properly edited photos - the same indicator of the quality of the site as its text content, increase website attractiveness, and user conversion rate, creating new business opportunities.
-Ready to use a program library for photo editing could facilitate the rapid development of new applications and services.
+Properly edited photos - the same quality mark of the site as its text content.
+It increases website attractiveness, and user conversion rate, as a result creating new business opportunities for commercial sites and raising the recognition of researchers.
+The program library for photo editing is intended to facilitate the rapid development of new applications and services.

 Editing pictures is a frequent task for developers, researchers and students.
 Automatic editing of images helps to prepare initial raw photos for further processing.
 With programmable image processing, you can easily edit many photos at once.
 Tasks with photo editing are usually repeated and by using an image manipulation library you can significantly improve your performance.
-This process could be automatically done by using Aspose.Imaging program library.
-The program library could do massive manipulations with a bunch of files.
+This process can be automatically done by using Aspose.Imaging program library.
+With the program library, it's easy to manipulate massively with a bunch of files.
 For example, repeat several operations sequences with images: image resizing, cropping, rotating and applying filters before publication on a website.
 Another popular case for programable image editing is creating a web service or custom standalone application for particular operations with images such are drawing text on images, removing the background or adjusting image parameters.

 In this article, we consider how to use the most demanded operations for image editing with Aspose.Imaging C# library: